1. Home

 For Those Who Want a Guaranteed Spot

 Similarly, the early assurance program is great for students who want guaranteed seats in the College of Pharmacy.
-The flexibility of being able to complete a full undergraduate experience may also be a plus.
+The flexibility of completing a whole undergraduate experience may also be a plus.
 Remember, you’ll be locked into that pharmacy school once you reach the minimum requirements or graduate with your bachelor’s.
 Each program has different strengths and comes down to what you want.

 Final Takeaways